 At night, the street comes alive, particularly at Cocktail and Friends, Melly’s Garden, and Equal Park.
 These places are popular among tourists and expats.
 Equal Park has live music with rock and reggae bands each night but all three will give you an open-air space and some affordable beer.

-This area is wonderful for most travelers but you should not expect lavish hotels if you are looking for accommodation that matches your budget.
-Most are two-star hotels and rooms that are around $10 per night.
+This area is wonderful for most travelers but you should not expect lavish hotels (although you will find many near thist street in Menteng) if you are looking for accommodation that matches your budget.
+Most are two-star hotels and rooms that are around $20 per night.

 If you will shop here make sure you plan what you buy before heading to the market.
 There are numerous kiosks and floors in Pasar Tanah Abang, which is why you do not want to waste your time trying to find what you wish to purchase.